 In the first two years, the BEng covers the same broad base of engineering education as the MEng degree.
-In the third year, you choose to specialise in civil, electronic or mechanical engineering.
 The BEng prepares you for an exciting career in modern engineering, with the flexibility to respond to changing technologies.

 You will study four modules in engineering, one in mathematics and one optional module.
 In your engineering modules, you will receive instruction in the use of 3D Computer-Aided Design (CAD) software (e.g. SolidWorks), be taught how to implement engineering algorithms into computer code (specifically in C and MATLAB) and take part in a number of practical labs.
 You will also take part in a group design activity where you have to design, build and test a device to solve a specific engineering challenge.
 Recent examples include miniature hydroelectric generators and chain-climbing robots.
 On the course, you also attend lectures, problem classes and supervisions with academic staff.

 The optional (free elective) module may be selected from anything that will fit the timetable and for which you meet the necessary prerequisites.
 Popular choices have previously included ‘Introduction to Programming’, ‘Computational Thinking’ and a range of different language modules but some students have taken modules in History or Poetry.

 Engineering and mathematics now occupy the full six modules in the timetable.